 Creating an impressive online document isn’t just about the content.
 How it’s presented matters, too.
-Strong visual elements will garner undivided attention and make your presentation memorable – which is exactly what you want.
+Strong visual elements will garner undivided attention and make your presentation memorable – which is precisely what you want.

 But not everybody has a creative eye for images, layouts and fonts.
 Starting from scratch can be challenging, and if you get it wrong, you may be left with a garbled mess that’s difficult to follow and harder to make sense of.